glowieframework/deploy/README.md

 This is a plugin for [Glowie Framework](https://github.com/glowieframework/glowie) that allows deploying applications using automated SSH scripts.
 It supports notifications, tasks, and environment variables.

+You can also use Deploy in standalone mode, without the need for a Glowie installation.

 ## Installation

 ### In a Glowie project